 Here, we outline how a precursor to the \textit{Merge} operation can empirically and numerically emerge in a fully connectionist model. \citet{chomskyLectures} and \citet{marcolli23}, for example, define Merge ($\mathfrak{M}$) as in \ref{MergeC}, where $\alpha$ and $\beta$ are arguments.

-Under the minimalist syntactic approach, the $\{\alpha,\beta\}$ is compositional.
+Under the minimalist syntactic approach, the set $\{\alpha,\beta\}$ is compositional.
 In our case, the apparent $\{\alpha,\beta\}$ is represented idiosyncratically as the disinhibitory neuron.
-The disinhibitory neuron causes the concantenated shapes of two or more words, which are executed by the Generator as two words in the output.
+The disinhibitory neuron causes the concatenated shapes of two or more words, which are executed by the Generator as two words in the output.
 We simplify $\alpha$ and $\beta$ to represent lexical items with some associated meaning in the form of one-hot codes.
 According to the formalism, we can represent the \textit{Disinhibition} ($\mathfrak{D}$) as:

-This step does not represent the full extent of compositional concatenation, because there is no relationship between $\gamma$ and the merged $\{\alpha,\beta\}$.
+This step does not represent the full extent of compositional concatenation, because the relationship between $\gamma$ and the merged $\{\alpha,\beta\}$ is not decomposable or compositional.
 However, this step represents the first operation required in the development from the non-concatenative simple signals to complex compound signals of human syntax.

 Based on our experiment in Section \ref{compositionality}, it appears that the step from non-compositionality toward compositionality occurs through an intermediate stage when the negative, disinhibitory values start representing a specific lexical item concatenated with another non-specific word.
 We have shown that a subset of disinhibited values consistently represent a single lexical item or the specific lexical item concatenated with another non-specific item.
 Such disinhibitory values are formalized in \ref{step2}.